Commissioner Steve Morris, elected to the Board of Commissioners in 2012, became chair in 2014.

 Morris’ previous community involvement included board leadership for the American Red Cross, Cabarrus County Chapter; Cabarrus Advisory Board; Friends of the Kannapolis-Cabarrus Library; Kannapolis Chamber of Commerce; Kannapolis Economic Development Corporation; and the Kannapolis Kiwanis Club.

 He also served as a board member for the Barber-Scotia College Board of Visitors; Cabarrus Library System; Cabarrus Economic Development Corporation; Piedmont Preservation Foundation; Residents of Historic Concord; and United Way of Central Carolinas.

 The Cabarrus Regional Chamber of Commerce honored Morris as their 2012 Citizen of the Year.
 He is a graduate of A. L. Brown High School, attended NC State University and received a Bachelor of Arts degree in Business Administration from The University of NC at Charlotte.
 He is a member of Trinity United Methodist Church in Kannapolis and father of two adult children, Mallory and Hunter.

-Diane Honeycutt was elected to the Board of Commissioners in 2014 and elected chair in 2015.
+Diane Honeycutt was elected to the Board of Commissioners in 2014 and elected vice chair in 2015.
 Having spent most of her life in Cabarrus County, she is committed to being a part of the future of the community.

 Honeycutt is a dedicated business owner.
 She began her career operating a chain of baton twirling studios across NC.
 She then joined her mother, Betty, to develop Team Honeycutt with Allen Tate Realtors.
 Over the years, Team Honeycutt is time and again recognized for their excellence in client service.